felimomo/Walleye-Revised-Paper/paper.md

 [^tqc]: We tested certain other RL algorithms, such as the *Truncated Quantile Critics (TQC)* algorithm, as well.
 However, we found it hard to match the performance of PPO.
 Because of this, we do not include the analysis of policies obtained with these other algorithms here.
 The companion source code allows the user to easily reproduce our analysis for PPO and other RL algorithms.

-[^counter-intuitive] It is counter-intuitive that the 2-observation RL policy performs worse than its 1-observation counterpart since the space of 2-observation policies contains the space of 1-observation policies.
+[^counter-intuitive]: It is counter-intuitive that the 2-observation RL policy performs worse than its 1-observation counterpart since the space of 2-observation policies contains the space of 1-observation policies.
 We address this point in the discussion section.

 ```{bibliography}
 :style: alpha